On logarithmic double phase problems: Introduction

 has been shown provided $0 \leq a(\cdot)\in C^{0,\alpha}(\overline{\Omega})$ and $1<q<1+\frac{\alpha}{n}$ whereby $\Omega \subset \R^n$.
 The functional \eqref{log-functional-Mingione2} has its origin in the functional with nearly linear growth given by

-which has been studied in Fuchs-Mingione \cite{Fuchs-Mingione-2000} and Marcellini-Papi \cite{Marcellini-Papi-2006}.
-Note that functionals of the form \eqref{log-functional-Mingione3} appear in the theory of plasticity with logarithmic hardening, see, for example, Seregin-Frehse \cite{Seregin-Frehse-1999} and the monograph of Fuchs-Seregin \cite{Fuchs-Seregin-2000} about variational methods for problems which have their origins in plasticity theory and generalized Newtonian fluids.
+which has been studied in Fuchs--Mingione \cite{Fuchs-Mingione-2000} and Marcellini--Papi \cite{Marcellini-Papi-2006}.
+Note that functionals of the form \eqref{log-functional-Mingione3} appear in the theory of plasticity with logarithmic hardening, see, for example, Seregin--Frehse \cite{Seregin-Frehse-1999} and the monograph of Fuchs--Seregin \cite{Fuchs-Seregin-2000} about variational methods for problems which have their origins in plasticity theory and generalized Newtonian fluids.
+Another closely related energy functional to \eqref{log-energy-functional} has been considered by Marcellini in \cite{Marcellini-1991} which has the form

+The above functional can also be generalized to a energy functional related to \eqref{log-energy-functional} and a differential operator satisfying $p,q +\varepsilon$--growth conditions for every a-priori fixed $\varepsilon>0$.
+Such type of growth conditions was first introduced by Marcellini in \cite{Marcellini-1991} and later on, great attention has been paid to the study of several aspects of elliptic equations involving $p,q$--growth conditions, see the more recent works by Cupini--Marcellini--Mascolo \cite{Cupini-Marcellini-Mascolo-2023} and Marcellini \cite{Marcellini-2023}.
+However, a detailed study of differential operators satisfying $p,q$--growth conditions, which includes double phase operators, logarithmic double phase operators, and anisotropic operators as specific cases, is far from complete.

 To the best of our knowledge, our work is the first one dealing with such logarithmic operator given in \eqref{log-operator} and associated energy functional \eqref{log-energy-functional} in a very general setting.
 Indeed, there are many innovations and novelties in this work which we want to summarize below.
 The first step in studying the operator and its energy functional is the finding of the right function space.
 For this purpose, we consider logarithmic Musielak-Orlicz Sobolev spaces $\WHlog$ and $\WHlogzero$ with the generalized weak $\Phi$-function $\hlog \colon \close \times [0,\infty) \to [0,\infty)$ given by